Former world track chief Diack back in Senegal after release - WHIZ News

 Diack, the president of world athletics from 1999-2015, was convicted in Paris in September on multiple charges of corruption during his tenure, some of it related to the Russian doping scandal.
 He was sentenced to four years in prison, with two of those years suspended.

-A ban on Diack leaving France was lifted after the bond of 500,000 euros was paid to the authorities.
-The money was raised by a soccer club in Senegal that Diack once led, according to an official with the club and also Diack’s lawyer.
+Diack was handed preliminary charges in that case and his passport was confiscated, but a French judge lifted the ban on him leaving the country on condition he pay 500,000 euros and continue to answer court summons, Ndiaye told The Associated Press.

+“He was relieved, moved and happy to be able to return to his country and his family,” Ndiaye said.
+“But it remains a legal case that affects him.
+He finds it unfair.
+He continues to deny wrongdoing in both cases.”

-Diack arrived in Dakar late Monday and appeared frail as he walked through the airport.
+Diack appeared frail as he walked through the airport after arriving in Dakar.
 He wore a smart blue suit but used a walking stick and was helped by a family member.
 He did not make any comments.

 Diack was president of Jaraaf in the 1970s and in the late 1990s and 2000s.

-His conviction in France last year marked a spectacular fall from grace for a man who led World Athletics, then known as the IAAF, for nearly two decades and was an influential figure in the world of Olympic sports.
+His conviction in France last year marked a spectacular fall from grace for a man who was head of World Athletics, then known as the IAAF, for nearly two decades and was an influential figure in the world of Olympic sports.

 Diack was found guilty of being part of a scheme that squeezed 3.2 million euros ($3.8 million) in bribes out of Russian athletes suspected of doping.
 The hush money allowed the athletes, who should have been suspended, to keep competing.
 Diack was also found guilty on breach of trust charges but acquitted of money laundering.